Mathimix7/HueMix-Link/README.md

 1. Run the `tcp_server.py` script and the `website.py` on the Linux machine.
 [Set-up service](#linux-service-setup)
 2. Configure the hue bridge and assign ports according to your preferences.
 3. Connect the ESP-based button according to the provided PCB and wire connections.
+[Schematics and PCB](#button-pcb)
-4. Connect the ESP-based server according to the provided PCB and wire connections.
+4. Connect the ESP-based server according to the provided PCB and wire connections.[Schematics and PCB](#server-pcb)
 5. Flash the `esp_now_server.ino` sketch to the ESP NOW server and `tcp_client_server.ino` sketch to the TCP server.
 6. Wait until blue led is flashing, connect to ``HueMix Link - id`` network with password ``HueMixLink``.
 Follow the steps at ``192.168.4.1``.
 7. Flash the `esp_now_button.ino` sketch to the ESP-based button *(esp8266 version does not include deep sleep)*.